PAGE 1:

 But this is circular reasoning.
 We feel, because we have a soul.
 We know we have a soul, because we feel.
 It is illogical and foolish.
 Besides the inherent fallacy in Soul, we now have overwhelming evidence refuting the elitism of humans.

-.
+Animals create.
 Monkeys and elephants, (both possess a very complex cerebral cortex,) have, on numerous occasions, been known to paint and draw. (without being taught to.)
 Some chimpanzees will ignore their favorite food if a pencil and paper are offered at the same time.
 Elephants have always doodled in the dirt, using bark or twigs.
 These animals use color, they repeat designs, they even attempt to draw objects.
 Although they cannot draw nearly as well as humans, it is not a fault of their brain, or the absence of Soul.
 The fault lies in their body.
 Humans have the most complex and perfect hands in the animal kingdom, (which is our one big advantage in evolution,) while elephants and monkeys have relatively clumsy hands.

 This knowledge casts a dark shadow over the religious view of the Soul, because it shows that animals, too, create.
 Therefore, animals must have a soul, (a refutation of one dogmatic point,) or creativity is not tied to the soul, (a refutation of another dogmatic point.)